Upcoming Changes to Event Medical Regulation

 The Purple Guide to Health, Safety and Welfare at Music and Other Events remains the principal reference used by Safety Advisory Groups, licensing authorities and insurers.

 In practical terms, organisers should continue to plan on the basis that current expectations still apply.
+There has been no commencement of new regulatory requirements at this time.
+Event planning should continue in accordance with current law and recognised guidance.

 What this means for organisers right now